ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 ## Optional Steps:
+#### Use SSH Key rather than password authentication for Bastion login (optional)
+The Bastion install process will create an ssh key and place it in  `~/.ssh/bastion_id`

+For login to Bastion, you can choose to use SSH Keys and disable password login:
+  - edit /etc/ssh/sshd_config and set password authentication to no
+  - add your bastion_id.pub ssh key to .ssh/authorised_keys on bastion

+#### Move SSH to higher port (optional)
+If you want to move your ssh port to a higher port to slow down hackers that are constantly looking to hack your server at port 22 then do the following:
+1. Edit /etc/ssh/sshd_config and uncomment the line that currently reads #Port 22 and change to your desired port and save file. `systemctl stop sshd` `systemctl start sshd`
+2. `semanage port -a -t ssh_port_t -p tcp <your new port number>`
+3. Enter:
+`firewall-cmd --add-port=<your new port>/tcp --zone=public --permanent`
+`firewall-cmd --reload`
+1. Update your edge FW rule for your Bastion with your new port. (replace port 22 with your new port)
 ### Add an NFS Server to provide Persistent storage.
 -  [Here is an article on how to set this up](https://medium.com/faun/openshift-dynamic-nfs-persistent-volume-using-nfs-client-provisioner-fcbb8c9344e).
 Make the NFS Storage Class the default Storage Class